Purity and quasi-split torsors over Pr\"ufer bases: Purity for torsors and finite etale covers

 \bppt[Coaffine locally linear groups] Let $X$ be an algebraic space.
 An $X$-group algebraic space $G$ is \emph{linear} if there exists a group monomorphism $G\hra \GL(\sV)$ for a locally free $\sO_X$-module $\sV$ of finite rank.

 An $X$-group algebraic space $G$ is \emph{fppf locally coaffine} (resp., \emph{\'etale locally coaffine}), if, fppf locally (resp., \'etale locally) on $X$, there is a monomorphism $G\hra \GL(\sV)$ such that the sheaf quotient $\GL(\sV)/G$ is representable by an $X$-affine algebraic space.
-Such a $G$ is necessarily affine over $X$.
+Such a $G$ is necessarily affine over $X$ {and the monomorphism $G\hra \GL(\sV)$ is automatically a closed immersion}.
 For instance, if $G$ is $X$-reductive (resp., $X$-finite locally free), then $G$ is \'etale locally coaffine\footnote{If $G$ is $X$-reductive, then \'etale locally $G$ splits, so (by e.g., \cite{Gil21}*{Thm.~1.1 and Cor.~4.3}) there exists a closed immersion $G\hra \mathrm{GL}_{n,X}$ for some integer $n$, and \cite{Alp14}*{9.4.1} ensures that the quotient $\mathrm{GL}_{n,X}/G$ is $X$-affine of finite type.} (resp., fppf locally coaffine).
 In the sequel, we will mainly consider (fppf or \'etale) locally coaffine $X$-group algebraic spaces $G$.

 \eppt